olillevik/skatteetaten.github.io/OpenShift/index.md

 These pages on GitHub is the home of the initiative to open source the platform that runs part of the TNTA's digital tax and customs services; the Aurora OpenShift Platform.

+This document will describe what the Aurora OpenShift Platform is and how it came to be.
+It will also cover our development process; how we use the platform to build and deploy our applications, and our guidelines and requirements to applications using the platform.

 ## A Short History

-The work on what would become the Aurora OpenShift Platform started late in 2014 in the wake of a major project to modernize the handling of the foundational data for most tax calculations in Norway (MAG).
-The MAG project identified the need for a common platform for running and handling the vast amount of micro services across several development, test and reference environments that the project produced, and that would be produced by even larger projects down the line.
+The work on what would become the Aurora OpenShift Platform started late in 2014 in the wake of a major project to modernize the handling of the foundational data for most tax calculations in Norway - MAG.
+The MAG project transitioned the Norwegian Tax Administration from using Oracle Forms, PL/SQL and Java EE into using simpler Java SE technologies with embedded containers.
+It also identified the need for a common platform for running and handling the vast amount of micro services across development, test and reference environments that the project produced, and that would be produced by even larger projects down the line.

-The Norwegian Tax Administration started out as a typical Oracle shop with lots of Forms and PL/SQL.
-It then transitioned into a JavaEE shop before MAG embraced a simpler model with Java SE.

 A technology evaluation phase revealed the Red Hat OpenShift Container Platform (then Red Hat OpenShift Origin 3.0) to be the most appropriate technology to base a new common platform on.
 Most of 2015 was spent on getting the first few